BYLAWS OF THE ARKANSAS FLOODPLAIN MANAGEMENT ASSOCIATION, INC.

-The membership of the Association shall be as hereinafter set forth.
+The membership of the Arkansas Floodplain Management Association, Inc. (the Association) shall be as hereinafter set forth.

-A person becomes a member upon approval of their application for membership by the membership committee, payment of dues, and enrollment on the list of active members of the organization.
-All memberships that are rejected are subjected to the board of directors and its concurrence.
+A person becomes a member upon approval of their application for membership by the membership committee, payment of dues, and enrollment on the list of active members of the Association.
+All memberships that are rejected are subjected to the Board of Directors and its concurrence.
 There are three classifications of members.

 Members are public or private professionals or elected officials involved in floodplain management.